Changes to IFRS explained

 IFRS 16 refers to the accounting of leasing contracts and contains a number of changes compared to the current IAS 17 Leases, which may apply to your business if you use IFRS when publishing your accounts.
 This includes PLCs, foreign owned companies, and some public sector bodies.
 The new rules are expected to be implemented in 2022 for UK limited companies.

-The new standards will have to be effective for annual periods beginning on or after January 1 2019, but may be used up to 1 year in advance.
-This applies to all 12+ month leases with initial investment value above $5,000US, and includes those who lease cars and vans.
+The new standards will have to be effective for annual periods beginning on or after January 1st 2019, but may be used up to 1 year in advance.
+This applies to all leases longer than 12 months with initial investment value above $5,000, and includes those who lease cars and vans.

 What does this mean for accounting?